martinacacciola/Game-AI/README.md

 Door built successfully!
 Medieval interior added successfully!
 ```
 Once the run is finished, the house should appear in the Minecraft world at the location found.
-It can happen that the building area is not suitable for a building even after the necessary adjustments of the dimensions, in that case the terminal will return this message:
+It can happen that the building area is not suitable for a building even after the necessary adjustments of the dimensions.
+In this case, the terminal will return this message:
 ```
 No suitable position found.
 Change the build area.
 ```
+and you need to set up the building area again.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>